 Figure 9: Remaining hazards, West Kordofan State, Source: LIS Data

 In West Kordofan state, there are 3 AP hazard areas remaining for clearance operations.
-Deployment of assets to Abyei locality will wait till the security situation is allowed when further survey will be undertaken.
+Deployment of assets to Abyei locality during the period (2019-2023) that depends on the security situation where further survey will be undertaken.